Table of Contents

-Every week for the past month I have been writing about a different aspect of a good, solid budget from a system that one of my followers coined “the money-pie method”.
+In this budgeting series, I have been highlighting a different “slice” of the “money-pie” – a system that one of my followers coined for me.
 It has a number of other names – money-pots, money-buckets, but whatever you call it, its a similar idea.
-The principle of slicing you well-earned money up into different portions that each do a very different, but important job.
+It is the principle of slicing you well-earned money up into different portions that each do a very different, but important job.
 If you want to apply the principle of “pay yourself first” to real life, then this is a way to do it.

 The items include budgeting monthly for: